nuagenetworks/vspkdoc/html/_sources/v4_0/nuinfrastructuregatewayprofile.rst.txt

 - ``controller_less_remote_duration``: Duration for a controller-less remote operation (in ISO-duration format).

 - ``force_immediate_system_sync``: Usually the synchronization will span across 1 hour window after the defined synchronization time.
 Forcing an immediate synchronization can overload the system and can have a negative impact on the system.

+- ``open_flow_audit_timer``: Openflow audit timer in sec.
+Upon the expiry of this timer a set of cleanup operations will be performed

 - ``upgrade_action``: Upgrade action for NSG associated with this Infrastructure Gateway Profile instance.